aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who laughs at himself never runs out of things to laugh at.
+> 🥠 He who laughs last is laughing at you.

-Last update: Thu Dec 18 05:13:46 2025
+Last update: Fri Dec 19 05:13:05 2025

 ### Let's play! 🎮